mn-steady/yolonode-rs/README.md

 # YoloNode
-A Leptos-based Rust project with Keplr and Shade Protocol API connectivity.
+A Leptos-based Rust project with Keplr, Shade Protocol, and Stride API connectivity.

 ## Features
 - Dark background and yellow text